How to check your artwork for print

 Metallic Foiling

-Metallic foiling is created in stages, with your printed and foiled designs being applied at completely different times and on different machines within the print process.
+Metallic foil products such as metallic foil business cards, shimmering foil bookmarks, and shiny playing cards are created in stages, with your printed and foiled designs being applied at completely different times and on different machines.
 As the print and foil are applied separately, it only makes sense that your artwork is also separated for print and foil.

 First comes your print file.
 We need that to be supplied as an individual file with any foiled areas removed.
 Try to avoid having duplicate areas on your print and foil file as this may cause issues down the line.